osandov/drgn/docs/advanced_usage.rst

             + sorted(packages)
         )

         # Now that it's installed, try the standard locations.
+Other finders may
+        # need to try specific files for specific modules with module.try_file()
+        # instead.
         modules[0].prog.find_standard_debug_info(modules)